Images »Image Settings

 - Caption – Displayed when using captions.

 - Attachment page content – Full image description or other information to accompany the image on its attachment page.
+In an image carousel, the Description is used in place of a Caption alongside the image.

 These settings cannot be changed: